 The Santa Clause (1994) Can you be drafted into the ranks of Father Christmas?
 Apparently, yes.
 Tim Allen’s best role since Home Improvement.

-GREAT Movies set During Christmas Season
+GREAT Films set During the Christmas Season (but, uh, not all are kid friendly)

 Die Hard (1988) Police Officer John McClain thwarts a ring of Euro-terrorists who crash a corporate Christmas party.
 Bruce Willis is at his smarmy best, but Alan Rickman as Hans Gruber almost steals the show… and the dough.